moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 In the drawer, in the card for the protein molecule, click the box for "Rota"

-_Moorhen displays rotamer dodecamers coloured by rotamer probability_
+_Moorhen displays rotamer dodecahedrons coloured by rotamer probability_

  - So let's change the rotamer using the "Auto-fit Rotamer" button.
 Then click on atom in A187.